dlschwartz/cv/e-digitalResearch.md

 I am responsible for adapting and expanding the keyword list of the Comprehensive Bibliography of Syriac Christianity, organizing the concepts into a taxonomy according to the standard of the
-SKOS (Simple Knowledge Organization System) vocabulary, curating metadata on these concepts, and integrating this material into the Syriaca.org data graph.
+SKOS (Simple Knowledge Organization System) vocabulary, curating metadata on these concepts, and integrating this material into the Syriaca.org knowledge graph.

 #### SPEAR: Syriac Persons, Events, and Relations